 Such retro fonts (opens in new tab) may not be objectively pretty, but their blocky looks evoke memories of ancient technology with horrifically low resolution screens, and that's a powerful nostalgia hit for anyone who grew up with old-school home computers and games consoles.

-We've collected together 10 of our favourite free pixel fonts; there's stuff here for '80s, '90s and even noughties kids, as well as choices for people who just like the look of big chunky text.
+We've collected together 10 of our favourite free pixel fonts; there's stuff here for '80s, '90s and even noughties kids, as well as choices for people who just like the look of big chunky text (if you don't, check out our free script fonts).
 And the best thing about them?
 Most of them are free for commercial as well as personal use.
-(If you can't get enough of pixels, also see our roundup of the best pixel art.)
+(If you can't get enough of pixels, also see our roundup of the best pixel art (opens in new tab).)

 01. Windows Command Prompt